 The tour at Superfly Ziplines takes about 3 hours overall.
-It starts with a 10 to 15-minute safety demonstration followed by a 4×4 ride on a forest service road up Rainbow Mountain to the beginning of the first zipline.
+It starts with a 10-minute safety demonstration followed by a 4×4 ride on a forest service road up Rainbow Mountain to the beginning of the first zipline.

-The first zipline at Superfly is the highest and one of the longest.
+The first zipline at Superfly is the highest.
+It’s also one of the longest.
 The height can be intimidating, but the view can’t be beat!
-The second zipline is quite similar to the first but slightly longer (i.e., 1.3 kilometres long instead of 1.2).
+The second zipline is similar to the first, but slightly longer (i.e., 1.3 kilometres long instead of 1.2).

 Superfly’s third zipline is arguably their most adrenaline-inducing one.
 It’s the steepest zipline on the tour, with guests able to reach speeds of up to 100 km per hour!
 Despite the fact that one of the guests in our group was scared of heights, we all found this segment to be the most fun!